maxja/book-terraform-in-action/README.md

 > You can observe applied changes in a AWS management console: https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:visibility=owned-by-me

 Current state will be written in a `.tfstate` file.

+**`terraform show`** will printout current state in a HCL format.

+To maintain last command of full cycle and freed resources invoke **`terraform destroy`** command.
+It will produce similar information about upcoming action, execution plan as _`apply`_ command, but minuses signs (-) will identify negative operation over previously allocated resources.
+As in apply command, destroy will force you to commit on sanity check, and confirm action with `yes` keyword.

+After that, it'll destroy previously allocated resources.

+And, the same way as on creation, Terraform will inform about result of operation.

+`terraform show` can be invoked to confirm that state was actualized.